 Parks Canada staff advise that hikers should expect to cover 1km/h for the first 6km of the trail, stating that it is the hardest section.

-It’s a good quad workout, with lots of stepping up, down and over things.
+This section was a good quad workout, with lots of stepping up, down and over things.
 Now that I’m able to compare this WCT section to others, I’d say that later stretches are more difficult.

 The biggest challenges were a short sloped rock traverse, a detour around a collapsed bridge and the slow ascent up to the West Coast Trail’s highest point – 230m.

-Highlights included the derelict donkey engine just past Kilometre 72 (the perfect place for a break) and some beautiful old growth trees.
+Highlights included the derelict donkey engine just past Kilometre 72 (the perfect place for a break) and some beautiful old-growth trees.